Water Flosser for Braces: The Complete 2026 Guide (With Step-by-Step Protocol)

 Three specific problems make string floss bad for braces:

 The result: most teens and adults in braces admit to flossing 1-3 times per week at best, not the recommended daily.
 That gap is where plaque buildup, white spots (decalcification), and gum inflammation come from by the end of treatment.
+Still weighing the two tools in general?
+Our water flosser vs string floss comparison covers the research head-to-head.

 A water flosser uses a pressurized stream of water — around 1,400-1,800 pulses per minute at 45-90 PSI — to dislodge food and loosen plaque from surfaces a toothbrush can't reach.
 The pulsing action creates micro-turbulence that breaks up debris and rinses it away, all without having to thread anything.